ThatQuiz Test Library Take this test now

 • 1.
 What is the most defining characteristic to differentiate currants from gooseberries?

-A) Currants grow in clusters; gooseberries grow singly.
+B) Currants grow in clusters; gooseberries grow singly.

-B) Currants are sweet; gooseberries are sour.
+C) Currants are thorny; gooseberries are thornless.

-C) Currants are always red; gooseberries are always green.
+D) Currants are always red; gooseberries are always green.

 • 2.
 Which genus do currants belong to?